-Where do you attend school and what activities are you involved in?
+Where do you attend school, and what what are you studying?

 What have your teaching opportunities been outside of Fairfax Collegiate?